sptrakesh/mongo-service/README.md

   operation/request within the overall system.
 This value is stored as a *string* value in the *metric* document to allow for sensible data types to used as the *correlation id*.
+* `skipVersion` - Optional `bool` value to indicate not to create a *version history* document for this `action`.
+Useful when creating non-critical data such as logs.

 ### Document Payload
 The document payload contains all the information necessary to execute the